 - The Senior Showcase, the capstone experience for all seniors, serves as entry into the profession for graduating seniors.
 The Senior Showcase is performed for the industry (artistic directors, casting directors, agents and managers) in Cincinnati, New York, and Los Angeles.

-- CCM Drama collaborates with the CCM E-Media Division to produce two annual film events: A CCM 48-Hour Film Festival, and a Collaborative Film Project.
+- CCM Acting collaborates with the CCM E-Media Division to produce an annual CCM 48-Hour Film Festival.

 - Specialized conservatory courses are offered in Acting For the Camera, Audition and Business Skills For The Actor.